DataDog/datadog-ci-azure-devops/README.md

 ## Overview

 With the Datadog CI Azure DevOps Extension, you can run Synthetic tests within your Azure Pipeline configuration and ensure all your teams using Azure DevOps can benefit from Synthetic tests at every stage of the software lifecycle.
 You can run [`SyntheticsRunTests`](#available-tasks) as a task.
-Run Datadog Synthetic tests as part of your Azure pipelines with the [Datadog CI `synthetics` command][3].

 ## Authentication